mikewlcheung/TrierWorkshop/WVS/WVSDemo.md

 ## F-statistic:  9619 on 5 and 75502 DF,  p-value: < 2.2e-16
 ```

-* The following table shows the effects of different *k* in the full dataset.
+* The following table shows the effects of different *k* in the **full** dataset (not the 25% used in the workshop).
 ![](./figures/extra1.png)

 ## Stratified split: Random-effects meta-analysis
 * The data are grouped according to `Wave` and `Country`.
 It may make more sense to run the analyses by `Wave` and `Country`.
-* Random-effects models are used to account for the differences in `Wave` and `Country` and mixed-effects models are also fitted by using `Wave` as a moderator.
+* Random-effects models are used to account for the differences in `Wave` and `Country`, and mixed-effects models are also fitted by using `Wave` as a moderator.

 ```r
 ## Clear all objects in the work space